-A painting in the woods.
-An installation in the field.
-A performance in the marquee.
-A class in the clearing.
+Graffiti in the woods.
+Performance art in the marquee.
+Installations by metalwork artists in the field.
+A drawing class in the clearing.
 You’d be surprised at just how many creative happenings occur at Latitude festival.

 Sure, with literature, poetry, theatre, film and dance, Latitude isn’t just a music festival but did you realise quite how arty it is??
 Here are just a few of the creative goings-on that I stumbled upon at this year’s Latitude festival…